Invoca/developer-docs/source/api_documentation/network_integration/customer_phone_numbers/_get_customer_phone_numbers.rst

       - string (optional)
       - Search string to search by phone number.

+        If not provided, all objects will be returned given no other filters are included.

     * - status
       - string (optional)
       - To filter results by a specific type.

+        If not provided, all objects will be returned given no other filters are included.

-Possible values include `ignored`, `tracked` and `discovered`.
+        Possible values include:

+        * **ignored**: Fetches only destinations that were ignored.
+        * **tracked**: Fetches only destinations that have a ringpool associated with them.
+        * **discovered**: Fetches only destinations that were neither ignored nor have a ringpool associated with them.

     * - sort_by
       - string (optional) (Default id)